-The site visit revealed that the programme committee does not discuss (the evaluation results of) individual courses (unless there are big issues).
+The site visit revealed that the programme committee does not discuss the evaluation results of individual courses unless there are big issues.
 It was also noted that each course is evaluated.
 The response rate is, however, very low.
 Improvements for the latter are currently being developed and piloted in 2023.
 Student representatives gather feedback from their classmates and discuss this with the lecturers involved.
 This takes place halfway through the course and at the end of the course.
 The student representatives are supported in this by the programme committee.
-Students noted that the programme acts upon their feedback.